Trustless verifiable data infrastructure powered by zero-knowledge proofs

 bun install

-bun run prove.ts
+bun run prove:dev

 For guides about the project structure, check out architecture appendix.